geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 I mean, that's just not a way.
 This is not a way to do like the kind of syntax you want.
 Because the problem, a lot of the problem is like, when do you compute those indexes?
 If you read the, so I merge the RDNA fast, the RDNA3 FP32 MAML.
 And if you look at how much effort is put into indexing, and how many like. indexes are pre-computed and when you plus equals those indexes that stuff matters tons for performance

 ##### **Geohot** [[00:27:16](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1636)]
-i have one question next for llama flash attention
+i have one question next for LLaMA flash attention

 ##### **Wozeparrot** [[00:27:25](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1645)]
 i saw your multi-device fix i have a test for it just haven't pushed it yet